 To make things even more complicated, data sits in different systems.
 In some countries, insurance companies are prevented by law from merging different datasets or even managing them within the same system.
 For example property-related and life-related insurances often have to be separated.
 Data integration is therefore extremely challenging.

 Cloud solutions could solve some of these issues.
 However, due to the sensitive nature of customer data, moving to the cloud is often impossible, and a lot of traditional insurers still keep all their data assets on premise.
 As a result, a well-designed data architecture is mission-critical for ensuring data consumption.
-That is not to day, that there are no data integrations in place already, although a consolidated view across all the different systems is hard to create.
+Today there often are no data integrations in place and a consolidated view across all the different systems is hard to create.

 Access authorizations are also in place as well as curated datasets, but if you want to access any data, that is not part of usual business intelligence activities, the process is very slow and cumbersome, keeping data scientists away from what they do best: come up with new insights.